 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, La Pointe is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, La Pointe is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in La Pointe who work in management occupations (21.26%), sales jobs (16.67%), and office and administrative support (14.37%).

-A relatively large number of people in La Pointe telecommute to their jobs.
-Overall, about 22.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 22.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, La Pointe doesn't have a public transportation system that people use for their commute.

-La Pointe is one of the most well-educated cities in the nation.
-49.65% of adults in La Pointe have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of La Pointe ranks among the highest in the nation.
+Of the 25-and-older adult population in La Pointe, 49.65% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in La Pointe in 2022 was $67,961, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $271,844 for a family of four.
 However, La Pointe contains both very wealthy and poor people as well.